Skip to content

 For more information on aged care services in Australia see the Report on the Operation of the Aged Care Act, or visit the Department of Health and Aged Care website.

-Aged care admissions refer to the number of entries into an aged care service over a specified period, rather than the number of people who entered the service.
-People are counted as an ‘admission’ to aged care when they start using a service, and are counted again if they return (excluding short periods of leave).
-A person’s first admission to an aged care service is counted only once, although they will have multiple first admissions should they use a range of aged care services (e.g. one first admission to home care, and one first admission to transition care).
+Aged care admissions refer to the number of entries into an aged care service over a specified period, rather than the unique count of people.
+People are counted as a separate ‘admission’ to aged care every time they start using a service (e.g. a person entering respite residential care 3 times during a financial year will be counted as 3 admissions).
+A person’s first admission to a care type is counted only once, although they will have multiple first admissions should they use a range of care types (e.g. one first admission to home care, and one first admission to transition care).

 To access aged care services, a person must undergo an assessment to determine their eligibility and what care would be best for them.
 For most aged care programs, a person’s access to government-subsidised aged care is determined by their assessed need, not their age.